Sunlitspace542/ultrastarfox/README.md

 Requirements: Microsoft Windows, Python 3

-Download repo as ZIP and extract somewhere or clone repo with git via the command line.
+Download repo as ZIP and extract somewhere, or clone the repo with git via the command line.

 to build ROM, run ``build.cmd``